7.6.2

 moveit_pro run -c space_satellite_sim

 WaitForUserPathApproval Behavior visualizes a nav_msgs/Path message in the UI, giving the user the opportunity to either accept or reject the path.
-Try it out in the hangar_sim MoveIt Pro configuration.SetupMTCMultiEEFMoveAlongAxis behavior, for adding a "Move along frame axis" task to an MTC pipeline for multiple end-effectors.ros2_control.moveit_pro command line tool error output and print exceptions in red./joint_states while Teleoperating caused the UI to crash instead of displaying a temporary error message.The ability to get a pose by clicking in the UI has been added via the GetPoseFromUser Behavior.
+Try it out in the hangar_sim MoveIt Pro configuration.SetupMTCMultiEEFMoveAlongAxis Behavior, for adding a "Move along frame axis" task to an MTC pipeline for multiple end-effectors.ros2_control.moveit_pro command line tool error output and print exceptions in red./joint_states while Teleoperating caused the UI to crash instead of displaying a temporary error message.The ability to get a pose by clicking in the UI has been added via the GetPoseFromUser Behavior.
 With this Behavior, you can prompt the user to click in the Visualization pane in the UI, and return a PoseStamped message which corresponds the location of the click in the world frame.
 This Behavior can be used in conjunction with others, such as NavigateToPoseAction to command the robot more interactively!

 The ComputePathToPoseAction Behavior was added which interfaces with Nav2.
 This Behavior is intended to call the /compute_path_to_pose Nav2 action server so that a nav_msgs/Path is generated to some goal pose.